Bei129/COMP556_Projects/part2.md

 <p align="center">
   <img src="image.png"
-  alt="Message Size vs RTT" />
+  alt="Message Size vs Average Latency" />
 </p>

-This plot illustrates the linear relationship between message size (bytes) and Round-Trip Time (RTT, milliseconds).
+This plot illustrates the linear relationship between message size (bytes) and average latency (ms).
 The linear fitting results are: slope: 0.0000016977 bytes/ms, intercept: 0.0818 ms.
 - Slope: Represents the bandwidth-dependent delay, which is very small, indicating that the latency increases only slightly as the message size grows.
 The estimated bandwidth is relatively high, showing that the network has a strong data transmission capacity.
 - Intercept: Represents the bandwidth-independent fixed delay, reflecting the constant network overhead that doesn't change with message size.